joepetrakovich/rose-derby/README.md

 `npx hardhat test` or `npx hardhat coverage`

-To deploy the contract, ensure that the private key account added to the .env file has some Sapphire TEST tokens (can be acquired from the [faucet](https://faucet.testnet.oasis.dev/)) and run the following script via harhdat:
+To deploy the contract, ensure that the private key account added to the .env file has some Sapphire TEST tokens (can be acquired from the [faucet](https://faucet.testnet.oasis.dev/)) and run the following script via hardhat:

 `npx hardhat run scripts/deploy.ts --network sapphire_testnet`